By the end of 2023, the global online fashion market will be worth $671 billion.

 The top-side main navigation menu opens up key sections in an expressive dropdown manner when a user hovers over it.
 A handy search engine facilitates the user’s journey towards conversion, as does minimal, strategically placed messaging poised towards engaging and educating the visitor.

-The Austrian-based beauty brand, Violet Feredo, is founded in 2009.
-Their website, courtesy of Filippo Vezzali creative agency, is a remarkable display of creativity, visual-first approach and out-of-the-box thinking.
+The Austrian-based beauty brand, Violet Feredo, was founded in 2009.
+Their website, courtesy of Filippo Vezzali creative agency, is a remarkable display of creativity, a visual-first approach, and out-of-the-box thinking.

 Violet Feredo’s website opens with a full-screen video of fashion models in the process of having their dresses fitted and their makeup applied prior to posing for a photoshoot.

 Clicking or scrolling on this opening page opens up the main home page which consists of stunning close-up photos of models.
-The big, striking typography spells out sections of the websites dedicated to cosmetics for different parts of a body: Eyes, Lips, Nails, Face and Beauty Care.
+The big, striking typography spells out sections of the websites dedicated to cosmetics for different parts of the body: Eyes, Lips, Nails, Face, and Beauty Care.

 Scrolling to switch from, say, Face to Eyes, changes the image to the one that emphasizes the current copy/body part and the page to which a user intends to click.

 Clicking on one of the categories opens up the online shop portion of the website.
-The search filter, consisting of colors, type and finish help the user narrow down their search for the exact type of product they desire.
+The search filter, consisting of colors, type, and finish helps the user narrow down their search for the exact type of product they desire.